JeetBhagya/Sudoku/README.md

 # Introduction to Sudoku
-Sudoku is a Data structure and Algorithm based sudoku validator.
+Sudoku is a Data structure and Algorithm based sudoku Solver and Validator.
 These are a suite of C++ programs which deal with Sudoku Puzzles.

 # Contents